NASCAR news ticker November 2022: RFK Racing and Rick Ware formed an alliance

-Here you find our NASCAR news ticker for November 2022 – Latest news: NASCAR will shut down the international Trackpass for the 2023 season.
+Here you find our NASCAR news ticker for November 2022 – Latest news: RFK Racing will support Rick Ware Racing in the 2023 season

 November 28, 2022: NASCAR ends international Trackpass in 2023 (NCS)